 2Write for writing and editing

-Pip’s book, The War That Never Ended: New Zealand Veterans Remember Korea, records the memories of 12 Kiwi veterans of the Korean War.
-It was commissioned by the Ministry for Culture and Heritage and published by Penguin.
+In The War That Never Ended: New Zealand Veterans Remember Korea, Pip recorded the memories of 12 Kiwi veterans of the Korean War.
+It was commissioned by the Ministry for Culture and Heritage and published by Penguin in 2013.

 The book is based on oral history interviews with gunners, signallers, seamen, a mechanic, dispatch rider, dentist, engineer and official photographer – straight-talking Māori and Pakeha men sharing significant and irreverent war-time stories.
 The men’s personal narratives breathe life into this important historical event and will give future generations a greater understanding of a largely forgotten war.